Dimitri from Paris: Recording career

 In 1996, Yerasimos gained worldwide recognition with the release of his first full album, Sacrebleu, released on Yellow Productions.
 A blend of diverse influences including jazz, original film soundtracks, samba, and organic house, Sacrebleu sold 300,000 copies worldwide and was named Album of the Year by UK's Mixmag magazine.

 In 2000, Yerasimos followed Sacrebleu up with A Night at the Playboy Mansion (Virgin) and Disco Forever (BBE), followed by My Salsoul in 2001, After the Playboy Mansion in 2002.
 In 2003, Cruising Attitude was released, to be closely followed by his first outing on UK's premier dance music label Defected: Dimitri from Paris In the House.

-He has followed a somewhat glamorous musical path by recording soundtracks and advertising campaigns for fashion houses Chanel, Jean-Paul Gautier and Yves Saint Laurent and remixing hundreds of artists as diverse as Björk, The Cardigans, James Brown, Michael Jackson, New Order and Quincy Jones.
-He also did the music for the opening theme of the anime Tsukuyomi: Moon Phase and mixed the soundtrack for the French luxury dessin animé Jet Groove produced by Method Films.
+In the 1990s, Yerasimos provided soundtracks for advertising campaigns, haute couture events and runway shows in collaboration with fashion houses including Chanel, Karl Lagerfeld, Jean Paul Gaultier and Yves Saint Laurent.
+He has remixed hundreds of artists as diverse as Björk, The Cardigans, James Brown, Michael Jackson, New Order and Quincy Jones.
+Yerasimos created the music for the opening theme of the anime Tsukuyomi: Moon Phase and mixed the soundtrack for the French luxury dessin animé Jet Groove produced by Method Films.